aransbotham/DataLakesAWS/README.md

 3. `stedi.step_trainer_trusted` -  14,460 rows - This table is limited to step trainer readings for customers that opted into research.

 ###  Curated Tables
-1. `stedi.customer_curated` - 482 rows - This table is limited to only customers that have opted in for research and have accelerometer readings available.
+1. `stedi.customers_curated` - 482 rows - This table is limited to only customers that have opted in for research and have accelerometer readings available.

 2. `machine_learning_curated` -  43,681 rows - This table has combined the accelerometer and step trainer readings for customers that have opted into research.